cmcfarlane/meta/Reading-List.md

 Archer, Margaret. *The Reflexive Imperative in Late Modernity*.
 Cambridge UP, 2012.
 HM686.A73 2012

 Ayache, Elie. *The Blank Swan: The End of Probability*.
 John Wiley & Sons, 2010.

+Belich, J. *Replenishing the Earth: The Settler Revolution and the Rise of the Angloworld*.
+Oxford UP, 2009.

 Bennett, Jane. *Vibrant Matter: A Political Ecology of Things*.
 Duke UP, 2010.